spdrnl/anova-pyspark/README.md

 The calculations are tested against scipy.

-The application can run an ANOVA on a dataframe with the following format:
+The application can run an ANOVA on any dataframe that has the following type of columns:
 ```
 condition, measurement
 c1, 5.0